ece382n-sec/ece382n-sec.github.io/index.md

 - Some background in security is recommended

 ## Course Requirements
-This course consists of a mixture of structured lectures given by the instructors and paper presentations & discussions led by student presenters.
+This course combines structured lectures with student-led paper presentations and discussions.
 The expectations for all students in this course are as follows:

-**Read:**
+<div><strong>Read:</strong></div>
-* **Lectures:**Before each lecture, students will complete a (light) pre-lecture reading and a mini quiz (*due 2 hours before each lecture*).
-After each lecture, students will complete an additional in-depth post-lecture reading and submit a conference-style paper review by the Saturday of that week (though you are encouraged to submit it by Friday).
+* **Lectures:** Before each lecture, you will complete a pre-lecture reading and a mini quiz.
+After the lecture, you will read an additional in-depth paper and submit a conference-style review.
+These reviews are designed to prepare you for the academic process of peer review.
+The mini quiz is due two hours before each lecture.
+The paper review is due by Sunday of that week.
-* **Paper discussions:** Before each paper discussion session, students will read one of the papers to be discussed and submit a conference-style paper review (*due one day before the discussion*).
+* **Paper discussions:** Before each paper discussion session, you will read one of the assigned papers and submit a conference-style paper review one day before the discussion.

-The reading list and details about paper review can be found [here](/schedule).
+You can find the course schedule and reading list [here](/schedule).

-*Policy: Students can skip one pre-lecture reading and mini quiz, as well as two paper reviews without grade penalty.*
+*Policy: You can skip one pre-lecture reading and mini quiz, as well as two paper reviews without grade penalty.*

-**Participate:** Students will attend every class and actively participate in class discussions.
+**Participate:** You will attend every class and actively participate in class discussions.
-Questions are *always* welcomed during and after the lecture.
+Questions are always welcomed during and after the lecture.
-Note that there might be pop quizzes during lectures.
+Pop quizzes may be given during lectures and will count towards your participation grade.

-*Policy: Students can skip two lectures without grade penalty.*
+*Policy: You can skip two lectures without grade penalty.*

-**Present:** Students will present research papers and lead the discussion during the paper discussion sessions.
-The presentation guideline will be discussed during the class, as it depends on the course enrollment.
+**Present:** You will present research papers and lead the discussion during the paper discussion sessions.
+We will discuss the presentation guidelines in class, as they depend on the course enrollment.

-**Research:** Students will conduct a term research project in system security.
+**Research:** You will conduct a term research project in system security.
 Both attack and defense projects are welcomed.
 More details about the term project can be found [here](/project).

 ## Grading

-As a research-oriented course, there will be no exams :).
+As a research-oriented course, there will be no exams.
-Your grade will be largely determined by the term project and class participation, with an optional lab (totaling 105%).
+Your final grade is based on the following components:
-* 5%: Class participation
+* 10%: Class participation (includes in-class discussion and pop quizzes)
 * 5%: Pre-lecture reading and mini quizzes
-* 15%: Post-lecture reading and pre-discussion paper reviews
+* 10%: Post-lecture reading and pre-discussion paper reviews
-* 20%: Leading paper discussion
+* 15%: Leading paper discussion
 * 60%: Term project =
     * (3%: Project proposal) +
     * (7%: Midpoint report) +